hopsoft/composite_cache_store/README.md

 by reducing traffic and backpressure on the persistence service.

 Consider a composite cache that wraps a remote Redis-backed "inner cache" with a local in-memory "outer cache".
-When both caches are warm, a read hit on the local in-memory store will return instantly, avoiding the overhead of inter-process communication (IPC) and/or network traffic _(with its attendant data marshaling and socket/wire noise)._
+When both caches are warm, a read hit on the local in-memory cache returns instantly and avoids the overhead of inter-process communication (IPC) and/or network traffic _(with its attendant data marshaling and socket/wire noise)_ associated with accessing the remote Redis-backed cache.

 To summarize: __Reads prioritize the outer/wrapping cache and fall back to the inner/wrapped cache.__